 Already completed the Inca Trail or were unable to get a permit?
 This ancient byway through the Andes has good availability all year round, with most trips undertaken between April and October.

 It finishes in Aguas Calientes (you take the train up to the Machu Picchu site the following day).
 The terrain is challenging; the landscape varied: glacier-fed lakes, tangled jungle, mountain passes, Inca ruins, cloudforest and fruit plantations.
-Traversing Mount Salkantay, a sacred peak still worshipped by local people, is the literal and figurative highpoint.
+Traversing Mount Salkantay, a sacred peak still worshiped by local people, is the literal and figurative highpoint.
 There’s also the chance to meet indigenous coffee farmers and weavers en route.
 And for those who enjoy creature comforts, this trek allows you to stay in comfortable mountain lodges, rather than camp.

 Spend winter break in Cape Town